-On July 20th, 2016, Safe City Mississauga hosted the annual Operation Clean Sweep at Malton Greenway, Elmcreek and Wildwood Parks, in Division 21.
-In partnership with Peel Regional Police, their Youth In Policing Initiative (YIPI), and the City of Mississauga, 35 people participated in our major clean-up effort.
+On June 16th, 2017, Safe City Mississauga hosted the annual Operation Clean Sweep at Malton Greenway, Elmcreek and Wildwood Parks, in Division 21.
+In partnership with Peel Regional Police, their Youth In Policing Initiative (YIPI), 20 individuals participated in our major clean-up effort.
 By helping to remove graffiti and litter in our community, Safe City Mississauga supports and enacts Crime Prevention through Environmental Design principles.